KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_CollectionsOutliner.jpg     |
 +---------------------------------------------------------------------+

-| The *Collections Outliner* component is where the IBL Sets are organized into Collections for better management.
+| The *Collections Outliner* Component is where the IBL Sets are organized into Collections for better management.
 | There is a *Default Collection* where IBL Sets fall when they are added without a specific Collection container.

 Interactions: